Skip to main content

 Available Tools

-Marmot's MCP server provides the following tools to AI assistants:
+Marmot's MCP server provides these tools to AI assistants:

 discover_data